Project File Options#

 macro#

-Macros to be provided to the C preprocessor when applying it to source files.
+List of macros to be provided to the C preprocessor when applying it to source files.
 Can take the form mac-name or mac-name=mac-value.
-Each macro must appear on its own line.

 preprocess#